-Real Advice is a new series here on our blog.
-To answer some of the questions we get from customers, we’re turning to the employees here at our home office for some answers.
+Real Advice is a series where we turn to the employees here at our home office for some answers.
 Just like anyone else, they need to balance time on the bike with full time jobs and families.
 Over the years they’ve gotten pretty good at getting the most out of their rides.
 Let us know what you think in the comments.

 I learned a hard lesson about climbing a few years ago after moving to North Carolina from a certain Midwestern city known for ferocious winds and two-dimensional topography.
 I thought I was in pretty good shape—until I decided to join the Thursday night group ride my first week of work at Performance Bicycle.
 I doubt I had actually ridden a bicycle up a hill before (unless bridges count), but I didn’t think it could be too hard.
 After 5 miles of rolling hills, I was utterly exhausted, and had long since been dropped.
 My ego was deflated, but thankfully there’s nothing like a reality check to get you motivated.
 Here are some of the tips and tricks I used to improve my climbing: